These are tentative policies that may change before the start of the course.

 Grading

-You are expected to work alone, with your classmates, and/or with course instructors with your full attention during the lab sessions.
+During the lab sessions, you are expected to work alone, with your classmates, and/or with course instructors with your full attention.
 Each unexcused absence from a lab session, or not working on BE/Bi 103 a coursework during a lab session, will result in a 1% deduction from your final grade.

 Collaboration policy and Honor Code